jwellstx/word_guess_game/README.md

 ## Instructions
 1. Checkout the code locally to get access to `index.js`
+1. Install necessary packages using `npm i`
-1. Launch node using `node index.js`
+1. Launch application using `node index.js`
 1. That's it!
 Enjoy guessing different car brands!